blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 As outlined in the [Main Motivation section](#main-motivation), there are some clear shortcomings to how the Graph service works at the moment in regards to how it expresses data structure.
 It's also important to mention that there is a tough balance between comprehensive functionality for:

 - Complex use-cases (such as those that are able to dynamically load and use a block at run-time)
-- Simple use-cases (such as those that include a handful of blocks in the source-code at build-time).
+- Simple use-cases (such as those that include a handful of blocks in the source code at build-time).

 **This RFC is heavily weighted towards facilitating useful, complex use-cases, and explicitly recognises that it likely makes the development experience worse for simpler use-cases.**